apache/maven-resolver/src/site/markdown/common-misconceptions.md

 a showcase how Resolver works.

-## Misconception No2: "Test classpath" Is Superset of "Runtime classpath"
+## Misconception No2: "Test classpath" Is Superset Of "Runtime classpath"

 **Wrong**.
 As can be seen from above, for runtime classpath we leave out "test" scoped dependencies.
 It was true in Maven2, where test classpath really was superset of runtime,